Songs & Smiles

 how to book

-Either email email@example.com to reserve a space or book through Hoop (you don’t need the app installed).
+Either email firstname.lastname@example.org to reserve a space or book instantly through Hoop (you don’t need the app installed).
 You can book for one session or multiple ones.
+If no spaces are available to book on Hoop, send us an email as we may be able to offer you a cancellation space.

 A wonderful way to give something back to your local community.
 By attending with your child, you’re helping to reduce loneliness and social isolation amongst older people – it’s a great feeling!